IgorKowalczyk/majo.exe/README.md

 | ![TrestHost Logo](https://media.discordapp.net/attachments/1016532713173426297/1137629737334870038/tresthost.png?width=112&height=112)                      | [**TrestHost**](https://dash.tresthost.me/register?ref=majonez.exe) | **TrestHost is a good and powerful hosting provider** providing servers from the **USA and Germany**.
 Try us out today!                                             |
 | ![Terohost Logo](https://media.discordapp.net/attachments/905722570286960650/1139902959308783677/943e2f13a56ed86da3bfd4ffcbd5094e.png?width=112&height=112) | [Terohost](https://my.terohost.com/aff.php?aff=17)                  | **TeroHost is a Discord Bot hosting** provider that helps take care of all your needs regarding your Discord Bot to ensure your bot perfect uptime, ping and speed. |

+## ⛔ Hosting Agreement

+**By hosting the project, you agree to the following terms:**

+1. 📜 **Attribution:**

+   - **You are not allowed to claim authorship** or affiliation with the Majo.exe team.
+   - **Proper credit must be given** to the original author when hosting the bot.
+   - **You are not allowed to use the Majo.exe name or logo** in any way that implies affiliation with the Majo.exe team.

+2. 💻 **Hosting Rights:**

+   - The bot can be hosted on your server, **provided the terms outlined here are respected**.

+3. 🚧 **Modifications:**

+   - The footer in the Dashboard, such as "Powered by Majo.exe," **must not be modified or removed**.
+   - The bot's source code **must not be modified in any way that would remove or alter the original attribution**.
+   - **The license must be included with any public distribution** of the bot's source code.

+4. 📦 **Distribution:**

+   - **You may not distribute the bot or its modified versions without adhering to the terms** mentioned in this agreement.
+   - **Any public release or distribution must include clear attribution** to the original author and a link to the original repository or source.

+5. ⚖️ **Compliance:**
+   - Failure to comply with these terms may result in a violation of the agreement.
+   - **Legal action may be taken** if these terms are not respected.

 ## ⁉️ Issues

 If you have any issues with the page please create [new issue here](https://github.com/igorkowalczyk/majo.exe/issues).
 When creating new issue please provide as much information as possible.
 If you can, please provide logs from console.